egberts/exim4-config-check-which/README.md

 # exim4-config-check-which
-Determine which set of configuration files are being used by Exim4 mail server on Debian OS distro.

 Setting up Exim4 mail server?

 Got tired of guessing WHICH file to edit?

 Even after reading the 'man update-exim4.conf' manpage ... repeatedly?

-This helpful but informative script will tell you which config file(s) are being used for your current setup; only works on Debian OS distro.
-Even errors out nicely otherwise.
+This will help you determine which set of configuration files are being used by Exim4 mail server on your Debian OS distro.

 Weird Naming Convention
 =======================